chaseruskin/orbit/docs/src/topic/swapping.md

 # String Swapping

-_String swapping_ is the process of injecting runtime information into specific locations of strings.
+_String swapping_ is the process of injecting runtime information into specific locations of strings defined in configuration values.

-This process allows permissible strings to become generic enough to avoid having the user frequently update them with redundant information or accidently recall the incorrect value.
+This process allows permissible strings to become generic enough to avoid having the user frequently update configuration data with redundant information or accidently recall the incorrect value.

 ## Details